CoderDayton/enhanced-memory-mcp/README.md

-# 🧠💀 Enhanced Memory MCP Server (Pure MCP Edition) 💀🧠
+# 🧠💀 Enhanced Memory MCP Server 💀🧠

 *Built with tears, caffeine, and late-night coding sessions by **malu** 🥀*
 *"just an emo boy making databases remember what humans choose to forget..." 🖤*